plabble/plabble.github.io/transport/index.md

 _Figure A: Plabble Request Packet_
 - *: The length is [dynamically sized](#dynamically-sized-length) and not always included
-- **: The type and flags use 4 bits each from 1 byte
+- **: The type and flags use 4 bits each from 1 byte.
+Notice these are the Most Significant Bits of this byte
 - ***: The [MAC](#authentication) is optional and is toggled with the flag on the 5th bit on the type/flag byte.

 ![Type-flag bitmap](/img/transport-typeflag-bitmap.png)